-This report provides an update on the performance measures that Gas Industry Co monitors on a regular basis.
-The purpose of these measures is to track the performance of the:
+This report provides an update on the performance measures that Gas Industry Co monitors.
+These measures track the performance of:

 - Gas (Switching Arrangements) Rules 2008 (the Switching Rules); - Gas (Downstream Reconciliation) Rules 2008 (the Reconciliation Rules); and - Gas Governance (Critical Contingency Management) Regulations 2008 (the CCM Regulations).